Pocket/content-monorepo/README.md

 pnpm test-integrations --filter=curated-corpus-api
 ```

+### Debugging Tests in VSCode

+To enable step-through debugging in VSCode:

+1. Install the [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) extension.
+(Be sure it's this one!
+There are a couple other extensions with almost the same name.)
+2. Open up your settings and search for `jest-runner`.
+3. In the "Jest-Runner Config" section, make sure the "Jestrunner: Config Path" setting is empty.
+(It's probably got a default value.)
+4. Open up a test file and click the `Run` and `Debug` commands that float above the test definition.
+It should work!

+If you have trouble with any of the steps above, try re-starting VSCode.

 ## DynamoDB

 Prospect-api uses `dynamodb` as the db system.
 When running `docker compose up`, the `localstack` container executes a `dynamodb.sh` script where the prospect-api table